Permian Highway Pipeline Overview

 Threats to the Texas Hill Country

-– The pipeline is coming through primarily karst aquifer systems with numerous and highly sensitive sink holes, caves, and fault lines.
-The construction of the pipeline could cause irreparable damage to these features and the massive disturbance during the construction phases will alter hundreds of streams, creeks, and springs in a way we have no way of fully knowing long term.
-Decreased flow rates, altered water routes in the aquifer, and increased silt and sediment are highly likely.
+If Kinder Morgan has their way, the pipeline will be installed through primarily karst aquifer systems in this region.
+These systems feature numerous and highly sensitive sink holes, caves, and fault lines.
+The construction of the pipeline could cause irreparable damage to these features and the massive disturbance during the construction phases will alter hundreds of streams, creeks, and springs.
+We have no way of fully comprehending the short and long term effects of the construction, but we do know that decreased flow rates, altered water routes in the aquifer, and increased silt and sediment are highly likely.

 – Jacob’s Well, Cypress Creek, Blanco River, Pedernales River, Onion Creek, Plum Creek, Barton Springs, and the San Marcos Springs are just a few of the waterways that could be impacted by the construction and operation of the pipeline.

 – If you are an affected landowner, we urge you to seek legal counsel.
 Kinder Morgan does have the power of eminent domain, and they will use that power to put their pipeline in place.
-You do not need to accept their initial offers, and you can negotiate your contract with them if they are successful in placing the pipeline on the proposed route.
+You do NOT need to accept their initial offers, and you can negotiate your contract with them if they are successful in placing the pipeline on the proposed route.

 – Educate yourself, talk to your neighbors, reach out to the WVWA or to the Texas Real Estate Advocacy & Defense (TREAD) Coalition (firstname.lastname@example.org) about being involved in future meetings.